zecrocks/zcash-stack/docs/class-1-sync-week.md

 [Work in progress: This will be posted by Wednesday!
 Thank you for making it this far, say Hello in Chat!]

+Feel like racing ahead, comfortable with a terminal, and want to use the Docker method?
+[Here's the process.](https://github.com/zecrocks/zcash-stack/tree/main/docker)